xidongwu/AutoTrainOnce/README.md

 # Auto-Train-Once: Controller Network Guided Automatic Network Pruning from Scratch

 This repository is the Pytorch implementation of **Auto-Train-Once** (**ATO**).
-ATO is an automatic network pruning algorithm designed to dynamically reduce the computational and storage costs of DNN with controller network.
+ATO is an automatic network pruning algorithm designed to dynamically reduce the computational and storage costs of DNN with a controller network.
+It can train and prune deep learning models automatically and completely end-to-end.
+After model training, we can directly obtain the compressed model without additional fine-tuning steps.
+Importantly, our method does not rely on the specific projectors compared with OTO and OTOv2.
+Additionally, we provide a comprehensive complexity analysis to ensure the convergence of our algorithm, covering both the general non-adaptive optimizer (e.g. SGD) and the adaptive optimizer (e.g. ADAM).

 <div align="center">
 	<img src="./overview/ATO_figs.png" alt="ali_pay" width="600" />